 A History of Bayou Cora Farms Heirloom Corn

 The story of Bayou Cora Farms heirloom corn began not long after the Civil War.
-James Phillip Lipscomb came to Baldwin County, Alabama in 1875 and brought with him a corn variety form Marengo County, Alabama.
+James Phillip Lipscomb came to Baldwin County, Alabama in 1875 and brought with him a corn variety from Marengo County, Alabama.
 He settled in what is now the Vernant Park Community just outside of Magnolia Springs.
 There he established a farm and began to plant the corn.
 Over several years, he built up a seed stock and was soon able to plant several acres.
 Some of the corn was used for eating during the milk stage, as many people did with field or sweet corn, but the majority of each year’s crop was dried and used for cattle feed.
 This heirloom variety, commonly known as “Indian Corn”, only changes into its multitude of red, yellow, orange, purple, and blue colors, after it begins to dry.

 James Lipscomb grew the corn until the year he died in 1933 at the age of 80.
 James’ grandson, Ira Lipscomb, saved some of the corn from his grandfather and continued to grow the corn along with his six sons Lawrence, Edward, Claude, Sheldon, Oswalt, and Albert.
 Like his grandfather, Ira grew the corn until his death in 1979.
 Over the next eight years, the Lipscomb brothers grew the corn.
 But sadly in 1987, when the agriculture industry slowed, and many farmers had do downsize or get out of farming completely, the last two brothers farming full time, Sheldon and Oswalt, decided to trim production and stopped planting their family corn.